artefactual/atom-docs/user-manual/translate/multilingual-design-principles.rst

 * Users should be able to switch the :term:`user interface` to their preferred language by navigating to the |globe2|
-  :ref:`language menu <language-menu>` in the :term:`header bar` and select the language you wish to translate your content into.
+  :ref:`language menu <language-menu>` in the :term:`header bar` and selecting the language they  wish to translate content into.

-* When switching the :term:`user interface` to a preferred language, :term:`database content` should also switch, if a transaction is available;
+* When switching the :term:`user interface` to a preferred language, :term:`database content` should also switch, if a translation is available;
   if not, the content remains in the original source language.

 * Users with :term:`translator` :term:`access privilege` should be able to